Ficool

 Now, standing in the command room, Thorne's intervention wasn't just a formality—it was his way of preventing Matt from pushing too far.
 Matt clenched his jaw, his eyes narrowing, but he didn't respond immediately.
 He knew Thorne was right.
 The young officer wasn't the problem.
 Still, Matt couldn't shake the impatience that gnawed at him, the urge to dive headfirst back into the fray where he felt most alive.
 Thorne stepped closer, his gaze steady, softened by the bond they shared.
 'I get it, Matt.
 Trust me, I do.
 But picking a fight with command isn't going to get you back out there any faster.'

-Matt blew out a puff of smoke, letting the cigarette burn between his fingers.
+Matt blew out a puff of smoke, letting the cigarette burn between his fingers; the vent hood growled overhead, dragging the haze away from the boards.
 The habit had rooted itself in him during the war, a way to calm his nerves and sharpen his focus.
 His irritation simmered, but Thorne's words cut through it.
 The commander had seen him at his worst, and they both knew what it took to survive the hell they were in.
 It wasn't about hierarchy or orders anymore—it was about making it through another day without losing what little humanity they had left.
 'You know I can't just sit around, Thorne,' Matt said, his voice rough but calmer now.
 'This city's a graveyard, and you want me to wait around for some breeder or play politics with the brass?
 I've got to be out there.'

 Thorne nodded, understanding the raw need in Matt's words.
 'I know, but we've got to be smart about this.
 I can't afford to lose you, not when the real fight's coming.
 We both know what's out there.
 The Kraelith are just the start.
 And for those who've been left behind, like the reserve veterans and medics—some of them are trying to survive in a city that's become a drug-infested hellhole and a market for slavery.
 We need every capable soldier we can get.'